jeremyrchow/Residential_Data_Analysis/README.md

 With that logic, 3-bedroom places make about 8.42% more than 2-bedroom places.

-**5. What are any other interesting insights you may have found?**
+## 5. What are any other interesting insights you may have found?
 20% of the properties in the dataset are listed as unavailable for all dates, either due to long term rentals or long term blocks.
 Around 24% of booked dates in the dataset get cancelled or rescheduled.

-Here are some quick visualizations:
+## Quick Visualizations:

 ![Top_Cities](graphs/top_5_cities.png)